Chapter 5 Making controlled comparisons

 geom_boxplot()+

-This boxplot clearly shows how the relationship between outrage and feelings about President Trump was different for Democrats and independents than it was for Republicans.
-This is a really nice example of an interaction, and it suggests that “outrage” may have had different meanings for Democrats, independents, and Republicans.
+This boxplot clearly shows how the relationship between NCIS viewership and feelings about the police is stronger for liberals than it was for conservatives.
+This is a really nice example of an interaction, and it suggests that NCIS viewerhip may have had different meanings for liberals, moderates, and conservatives.

 5.6 Review of this chapter’s commands